Protecting the Painkalac Valley: Addressing Environmental Challenges

 - Wilding the Valley

-Continue on River Reserve Road and follow the path to the bottom shops where the first sign with a QR code can be found (number 1 on the map).
-Explore the rest of the walk by clicking on the links to learn more.
+Continue on River Reserve Road and follow the path to the bottom shops where a sign with a QR code can be found on the bridge side of Onda (number 6 on the map).